fdslrm/GDD/README.md

-## A practical, effective calculation of gamma difference distributions with open data science tools
+## A practical, effective calculation of gamma difference distributions <br> with open data science tools
 *a research paper and supplementary materials - software, notebooks*

 by **Martina Hančová, Andrej Gajdoš, Jozef Hanč**